 Careers That Attract Introverts

 Introverts make up approximately one-quarter of the general population, but perhaps as much as 60 percent of the population that is considered “gifted.”
-Because they are creative, imaginative, thoughtful and skilled problem solvers, introverts often succeed in careers like software development, budget analysis, accounting, criminology, portfolio compliance, controlling, market research analysis, and data processing management.
+Because they are creative, imaginative, thoughtful and skilled problem solvers, introverts often succeed in careers like software development, budget analysis, accounting, criminology, portfolio compliance, controlling and market research analysis.

 Eight Promising Career Paths For Introverts